Oleg Kuznetsov (serial killer): Murders

-He committed his first known murder on May 7, 1991.
+He committed his first known murder on 7 May 1991.
 Kuznetsov worked at the time as a taxi driver.
 The victim asked him to drive to her house.
 On the road, Kuznetsov talked to the girl, offering her a drink.
-Kuznetsov stopped the car near the Kupavna neighborhood.
+Kuznetsov stopped the car near the Kupavna neighbourhood.
 There, the couple had sex, but in the morning the girl told him that he had to pay for the "night of love" or she would report him to the police.
 This enraged Kuznetsov, who killed her on the spot.
 He disposed of her body in a nearby mound, where it was later found by passers-by.

 From May to November 1991 he committed a series of rapes in Balashikha.

-On the night of November 12–13, 1991, threatening the victim with a knife, he committed another rape in one of the Balashikha cemeteries.
+On the night of 12–13 November 1991, threatening the victim with a knife, he committed another rape in one of the Balashikha cemeteries.
 The victim recognized the rapist and reported him to the authorities.
-Taking advantage of the collapse of the USSR and the separation of Ukraine, he moved to Kyiv, where he once served, believing that in the confusion associated with the disintegration of the country, no one will be looking for him there.
-From then on, he decided to kill his rape victims so they couldn’t report him to the police.
+Taking advantage of the collapse of the USSR and the separation of Ukraine, he moved to Kyiv, where he once served, believing that in the confusion associated with the disintegration of the country, no one would be looking for him there.
+From then on, he decided to kill his rape victims so they couldn't report him to the police.

-In Kyiv, he committed four murders involving rape and robbery: on January 6, 19, 24, and 27, 1992.
+In Kyiv, he committed four murders involving rape and robbery: on 6, 19, 24, and 27 January 1992.
 Some of his victims' eyes were gouged out.
 The last attack was unsuccessful: the girl, to whom Kuznetsov introduced himself as "Dmitry Fadeev from Balashikha", fought back and gave a description of the attacker.
 In the operational and investigative circles, he was nicknamed "False Dmitry".
-In February, he moved to Moscow, where he committed five more murders, similar in style to those in Kyiv on February 25, March 3, 9, 13, and March 21, 1992.
+In February, he moved to Moscow, where he committed five more murders, similar in style to those in Kyiv on 25 February, and 3, 9, 13, and 21 March 1992.
 He committed his crimes in the east of the capital, in Izmaylovsky Park.

-He was arrested on March 26, 1992, and confessed to all murders and rapes.
-On December 1, 1993, the court process began.
+He was arrested on 26 March 1992, and confessed to all murders and rapes.
+On 1 December 1993, the court process began.
 He was sentenced to death, but since by that time Russia had joined the Council of Europe, in 1999 the sentence was commuted to life imprisonment.
 He was serving his sentence in the colony of special regime IK-1 "Mordovian zone", in the Sosnovka settlement of Zubovo-Polyansky District in the Republic of Mordovia.

 Oleg Kuznetsov died of heart failure on 4 August 2000, aged 31.